 For information on the topics each speaker will present click here.

-The ECCP welcomes all people and organizations interested in any field of positive psychology and warmly invites you to join them this year in Budapest.
+The 9th European Conference on Positive Psychology welcomes all people and organizations interested in any field of positive psychology and warmly invites you to join them this year in Budapest.

 Registration is open now at a standard discount rate until May 31st, 2018.